Tie Dye History

-Bandhani is the oldest known tie dye tradition.
-Its designs are dots made by plucking and tying many small points with thread before dyeing.
+Bandhani is the oldest known tie dye tradition still practiced.
+Designs are made by plucking and tying many small points with thread before dyeing.
 It’s also known as Bandhni, Bandhej, and Plangi.

 Bandhani dates back to the Indus Valley Civilization in the Bronze age (3300 BC-1200 BC).
 The earliest illustrations are paintings on Ajanta Cave walls depicting the life of Buddha.